AngeloDotNet/AngeloDotNet/README.md

 ## 💫 About Me:
-🔭 I’m currently working on Luna Labs<br>🌱 I’m currently learning React Typescript, Angular and Blazor
+🔭 I'm currently working in Luna Labs as a .NET Developer<br>
+🌱 I’m currently learning React Typescript, Angular and Blazor

 ## 🌐 Socials: